 Warm the yogurt with the water to 37°C (100°F).
 Dissolve the yeast in some of the warm yogurt mixture.
 Add the rest of the liquid and blend in honey and rye and regular flour.
 The dough will be quite sticky.
 Cover the bowl and keep at room temperature in a non-drafty area overnight or for at least 6 hours.

-When the dough is ready, work in the regular flour.
-Continue to work the dough on the countertop until the dough is smooth.
+When the dough is ready, work in just enough of regular flour.
+Knead the dough on a floured counter top until the dough is smooth.
 Preheat the oven to 225°C (435°F).

 Divide the dough into 15-20 equal parts.
 With your fingers sprinkle either caraway, fennel, sesame or rosemary together with flaky sea salt over each part and roll them into balls.
 Use a rolling pin and some regular flour to roll out every ball of dough very thinly.
 Using a cookie cutter or a sharp knife, cut into approximately 5 cm (2 inch) shapes.
 Place as many as you can fit on a greased baking tin.
 Bake the crackers immediately for about 8-10 minutes in the middle of the oven. depending on your oven you may have to turn them around to get nice all around color.
 When finished let the breads cool on an oven rack or a clean table.
 Keep the crackers in sealed containers.